RatherRude/Elite-Dangerous-AI-Integration/readme.md

 # AI Integration

-We are integrating advanced AI features including Whisper for Speech-to-Text (STT), OpenAI or OpenRouter Language Models (LLMs) for natural language processing, and existing Text-to-Speech (TTS) functionality.
-This integration aims to provide a more intuitive and hands-free experience for commanders, making interactions with the game more seamless and efficient.
+This integration aims to provide a more intuitive and hands-free experience for commanders, making interactions with the game more seamless and efficient by allowing you to connect Elite:Dangerous with various services for STT,TTS and LLMs.
+This creates a continuous conversation between you and the starship's computer via spoken word, as it should be in the 34th century.

+The AI will react to game events, it will react to given commands not just in text but by emulating key presses or game actions.
+It can decide to take a screenshot or fetch information from Galnet or EDSM about topics, systems and their respective factions and stations.

+The integration is designed for every Elite:Dangerous player: it's amazing at roleplaying, it can replace third-party websites, it can press buttons on command or if necessary, provide tutorials, will assist commanders no matter their role or level of experience.

 ## Overview